-2017 was a big year in the Chinese digital landscape.
-One particularly interesting development we saw was the diversification of the big players: Baidu, Alibaba and Tencent, collectively known as BAT.
+When we look at the Chinese digital marketing landscape, one particularly interesting development was the diversification of the big players: Baidu, Alibaba and Tencent, collectively known as BAT.

 Tencent’s WeChat, for example, have been making huge strides in their search function, allowing users to find articles, mini programs and accounts more easily, challenging Baidu’s dominance in the online search sector.